top of page

 Some of the professional DAT recorders from Sony, TASCAM and Atari

-DAT can be used to make an exact clone of a CD when recorded via digital source.
-This seem like a great feature to an average consumer but the music industry was concerned that people can easily make unauthorized high quality copies of their music.
-The Recording Industry Association of America (RIAA) even went as far as to lobbied against the introduction of DAT devices into the United States.
-The Digital Audio Recorder Copycode Act of 1987 introduced by Sen. Al Gore and Rep. Waxman was one of these efforts to impose restrictions on DAT recorders to prevent them from making high quality clones.
+DAT technology enables the production of an exact replica of a CD when recorded from a digital source.
+While this feature may be attractive to consumers, the music industry expressed concerns about the potential for unauthorized, high-quality copies of their music.
+The Recording Industry Association of America (RIAA) actively lobbied against the introduction of DAT devices in the United States.
+One significant initiative was the Digital Audio Recorder Copycode Act of 1987, introduced by Senator Al Gore and Representative Waxman, which sought to impose restrictions on DAT recorders to prevent the creation of high-quality copies.

 Sharp DAT Recorder